ibm-cloud-docs/openpages-cli-plugin/openpages_cli.md

 -  **`objectmanager.properties`**
 -  **`ObjectManagerExportFilters-Example.xml`**

-You need these files to run other `ibmcloud openpages` commands.
 Copy the generated files to the directory where **`ibmcloud openpages`** is installed.

-You need to run the `ibmcloud openpages create-templates` only once.
+You need to run the `ibmcloud openpages create-templates` command one time only.

 ```sh
 ibmcloud openpages om (create-templates|c) DIRECTORY